 Automatic Bill Pay and Transfers

-With that information in mind, you can set up automatic payments and transfers to handle bills and other payments.
-If you have a mortgage through Navy Federal, using HomeSquad (our online mortgage portal) to set up automatic payments is your best bet.
-For other Navy Federal loans, such as credit cards, you can use the Transfers feature in digital banking to schedule recurring transfers up to a year in advance.
+With that in mind, you can set up automatic payments based on each subscription services’ billing cycle.
+If you have a mortgage through Navy Federal Credit Union, using HomeSquad (our mortgage portal) to set up online payments is your best bet.
+For other Navy Federal loans, such as credit cards, you can use the Transfers feature through online banking to schedule customer payments up to a year in advance.
 For other service providers, such as utilities and subscription businesses, use Bill Pay, which lets you set up payees (like your landlord or small businesses) for easy payment processing.
 Automatic payments will help you avoid late payments on monthly fees.

 Card on File

-Navy Federal Credit Union has a tool called Card on File that connects online merchants to your card and allows you to manage everything in one place.
-You can track your subscription billing and payment schedule, and you can even quickly update your payment info when a card is reissued.
-If you want to switch payments to a new debit or credit card, you don't need to sign in to each merchant’s account or payment processor to update their payment system—simply update your payment preferences from Card on File.
+Navy Federal’s recurring billing system Card on File allows you to manage payment options in one place.
+You can track your subscription billing and payment schedule, and you can even quickly update your payment details when you get a new card.
+If you want to switch to a new credit or debit card, you don't need to sign in to each merchant’s account or payment processor to update their payment system—simply update your Card on File.